jinsoocha/jinsoocha.github.io/_posts/2016-05-17-How to create hashed passwords.markdown

 Hashing is a process that transforms string into an alternate representation that cannot be restored to its original form.
 For example, if a user inputs the password called "awesome", then the password goes through the hashing function, which produces an alternate string such as "fdjafhlqtejl210135jlhjafd3".

 To provide another layer of protection, the password can be salted first and the salted password gets hashed afterwards.
-Salting is a process of providing the random bits of information and it happens when a user inputs the password.
+Salting is a process of adding the random bits of information to the supplid password.
 For example, when a uesr provides the password called "awesome", it gets salted, producing "awesome83938825ae3".
-Then it gets hashed, returning "qtjhlaeajhlejahflkjasfjjqj".
+Then it gets hashed, returning an alternate string, "qtjhlaeajhlejahflkjasfjjqj".

 Node.js has its own library called Crypto to make hashing and salting easier:

 {% highlight javascript %}
-//initialize crypto in Node.js var crypto = require('crypto');
+//initialize Crypto in Node.js var crypto = require('crypto');

 var salt = function() {